ledermann/docker-rails-base/README.md

 Used to build the production image which includes just the minimum.

 - Based on ruby:2.6.5-alpine
-- Adds packages needed for production: postgresql-client, vips, tzdata, file
+- Adds packages needed for production: postgresql-client, tzdata, file
 - Via ONBUILD triggers it mainly copies the app and gems from the "Builder" stage

 See [Final/Dockerfile](./Final/Dockerfile)